Lawn Care & Fertilizer

 Unwanted Plants and Pets

 If circumstances change and you no longer are able to keep the fish or aquatic plants from your aquarium or pond, do not release them into the wild.
 Seal aquatic plants in a plastic bag and dispose of them in the trash.
-For ideas on how to find a new home for you pet, visit this LINK.
+Find your pet a new home.

 When water lands on an impermeable surface, it runs off, collecting pollution (trash, sediments, nutrients, etc.) as it goes.
 The more impermeable surface area there is in a given area, the more storm water run-off there will be flowing into nearby waterways.
 When water lands on a permeable surface, it soaks in and the larger particles can be filtered out before the water meets up with nearby water bodies.